 Protests in London were initially restrained.
 Many leading Tories had given up on a Stuart restoration and self-interestedly recognised George I. Even the Tory Lords Oxford and Bolingbroke were in attendance when the new king’s reign was proclaimed formally, with Oxford organising a public bonfire to celebrate the event.
 But the concord would be brief.
 Later the same month pro-Jacobite protesters obstructed the king’s return from the Lord Mayor’s banquet and rioting broke out at Whitechapel on the eastern fringe of the City of London.

 Public disturbances continued into 1715 and grew in scope after the parliamentary elections in March in which the Whigs obtained a crushing majority in the House of Commons.
 A purge of Tories in central government was replicated on a lesser scale at county and city level.
 The exodus triggered further anti-government demonstrations that swept across England.
 But worse was to come.
 Taking advantage of the discontent and building on an existing support base, the Earl of Mar raised James Stuart’s standard at Braemar that September to foment rebellion in Scotland.
-He met with initial success and a swathe of Scotland went over to the Pretender within the month, as did parts of Durham, Northumberland and Cumberland.
+He met with initial success and a swathe of Scotland went over to the Pretender within the month, as did Durham, Northumberland and Cumberland.
 At the same time, Mar’s revolt was emulated on a lesser scale with riots in the Tory-dominated West of England.

 London reacted promptly.
 Troops were despatched to Bristol, Plymouth and Southampton to curtail the insurgency, and intelligence exploited to arrest the ringleaders in the West and Wales.
 Acts of Attainder were passed against the principal leaders of the opposition.
 Habeas corpus was suspended.
 And detachments of the army were hurried north to reinforce the military garrisons in Scotland and protect the North of England.